Betsy Palmer: Acting career

 Palmer's Mercedes-Benz stopped working on the highway to her home in Connecticut after a performance in New York City.
 To replace her car, her daughter suggested the Volkswagen Scirocco at a cost of $10,000.
-The offer of $1,000 a day for ten days work on location at a Boy Scout camp in New Jersey was a reason for taking a role in Friday the 13th.
-Her initial reaction to the experience was "What a piece of shit!
+The offer of $1,000 a day for 10 days' work on location at a Boy Scout camp in New Jersey was a reason for taking a role in Friday the 13th.
+Her initial reaction to the experience was, "What a piece of shit!
 Nobody is ever going to see this thing."
 Despite her distaste for the film, she reluctantly consented to a cameo appearance in Friday the 13th Part 2.
-She ultimately came to accept and celebrate her participation in the franchise, eventually commenting "I was dumb, Friday the 13th is an excellent film."
+She ultimately came to accept and celebrate her participation in the franchise, eventually commenting, "I was dumb, Friday the 13th is an excellent film."
 Palmer was asked to reprise her role as Mrs. Voorhees in Freddy vs. Jason in 2003 and agreed to return, but she ultimately turned down the role after being offered a surprisingly low salary.

 In 1982, Palmer created the role of Suzanne Becker on the CBS daytime soap opera As the World Turns.
 From 1989 to 1990, Palmer appeared on Knots Landing as Virginia "Ginny" Bullock, the aunt of Valene Ewing (played by series star Joan Van Ark).
 Palmer acted in a Mayfield Dinner Theatre production of On Golden Pond in Edmonton, Alberta, in 1997.

 In 2002, Palmer provided the voice of the title character, the ghost of a witch, for the horror film Bell Witch: The Movie, released in 2007.

-In 2005, at around 79 years old, she appeared as Trudie Tredwell in the horror short Penny Dreadful, and in 2007, at 81, as the older version of the title character in Waltzing Anna.
+In 2005, around 79 years old, she appeared as Trudie Tredwell in the horror short Penny Dreadful and in 2007, at 81, as the older version of the title character in Waltzing Anna.

 Palmer appeared in the 2006 documentary, Betsy Palmer: Scream Queen Legend, as part of the publicity for the 2007 release of Bell Witch: The Movie.